jon-harper/clock-3/readme.md

 ## Status

-Documentation is ongoing and active at [jon-harper.github.io/clock-3/](https://jon-harper.github.io/clock-3/) and is the current focus of the project.
+Documentation of the initial prootype is ongoing and active.
+The most recent compiled markdown can be viewed at [jon-harper.github.io/clock-3/](https://jon-harper.github.io/clock-3/).
 Follow-on releases will address minor issues discovered in the process that do not require immediate resolution.

-Markdown pages in this repository may undergo significant changes as content is moved to MkDocs.

-There is a [changelog](changelog.md) for detailed modifications.
+**Note 5/5/22** An attempted in-place upgrade went sideways.
+I now have two printers down and have to bootstrap my way back to a functional ABS printer.
+Documentation may be slow the next week or two as I get things running again.

 ## Notes